PETER PAN SYNDROME

 Dreamed 1995/1/10 by Chris Wayan

-It's the reverse of what's called "Peter Pan syndrome"--men who choose to avoid responsibility, men who stay boys inside.
+It's the reverse of what's called "Peter Pan syndrome"--men whose bodies mature, but who choose to avoid responsibility, who stay boys inside.
 Barrie's mind matured, he took responsibility, he saw, but his body stayed behind.
 He had all the pain of adulthood--but adult pleasure?
 He hovered outside the window, looking in.
 The longing he feels for both lost adulthood and lost childhood is palpable all through the book.

 But J.M.
 Barrie's life sentence had no possibility of parole.